Can we avoid probate to transfer our parents’ house to siblings under North Carolina law?

 Detailed Answer

-Probate is the court-supervised process for settling a decedent’s estate, including real property such as a family home.
-Under North Carolina law, most real estate passes outside probate to devisees or heirs, although administration may still be needed to pay claims or otherwise administer the estate.
-If your parents did not use one of these tools, you generally cannot avoid estate administration issues in transferring their house to siblings.
+Probate is the court-supervised process for settling a decedent’s estate.
+Under North Carolina law, a decedent’s real property generally passes at death to the devisees named in a will or, if there is no will, to the heirs at law, but that property remains subject to estate administration when needed to pay claims, expenses, or otherwise administer the estate.
+If your parents did not use a survivorship form of ownership or another valid estate-planning tool, you generally cannot avoid estate-administration issues in transferring their house to siblings.

 1. Joint Tenancy with Right of Survivorship